enreeco/salesforce-iot-nutellator-proxy/README.md

+# Author

+Enrico Murru (blog.enree.co)

+This code is freely

 # IoT Proxy Server

 The proxy has been developed to link a connected device (e.g. Arduino with Ethernet/WiFi shield) to Salesforce, using Platform Events.